Application Approval Criteria

 Each application must provide two of the following forms of identification in order for the verification process to begin: Government Issued Photo ID, valid Social Security number, a Passport or Alien Registration Card.

-The combined household income on all applicant(s) must be equal to at least 3 times the market rent.
+The combined household income on all applicant(s) must be equal to at least 3 times gross rent.
 Three current paycheck stubs or offer letter on company letterhead will be required in order to verify employment.
 Applicants must provide paycheck stubs or offer letter at the time application is submitted.

 In the event the Applicant is self-employed, then Applicant must provide previous year’s tax return, year to date financial statement and previous two months bank statements for the current business.